'This is not who we are as a city' | Tensions high after 26-year-old man shot by Raleigh officer during foot chase

 According to a release from the department, 26-year-old Javier Torres was shot by police Tuesday around 6:45 p.m. on N. Rogers Lane near the Edgewater Place shopping center.

 Officers were responding to a report of a man with a gun.
-A 911 call released reveals a caller concerned over an armed man.
+A released 911 call reveals a caller was concerned about an armed man making threats.

 Police said Torres ran when officers arrived and a chase ensued.
-Police saw Torres carrying a pizza box.
+Police saw Torres carrying a pizza box and a gun.

+"The officer initially asked Mr. Torres to stop," Raleigh police chief Cassandra Deck-Brown said.
+"That was the initial line of communication."

-Deck-Brown says the footage, along with the released 911 calls, will show that Torres was armed.
+Deck-Brown said the footage, along with the released 911 calls, will confirm that Torres was armed.

 "The 911 call, it's in reference to an individual with a gun," Deck-Brown said of the call.
 "You will see the individual does have a pizza box, but he does have a gun."